Erik Morales vs. Manny Pacquiao II

+Background

-Erik Morales vs. Manny Pacquiao II, was a super featherweight boxing match.
-The bout took place on January 21, 2006 at the Thomas & Mack Center, Las Vegas, Nevada, United States and was distributed by HBO PPV.
+The bout took place at the Thomas & Mack Center, Las Vegas, Nevada, United States and was distributed by HBO PPV.
 The bout is the second of the Pacquiao-Morales trilogy, widely considered one of the greatest boxing trilogies of all time.

+The fight

 Pacquiao dominated the fight, eventually scoring a technical knockout win against Morales in the tenth round and avenge the third loss of his career in their first fight.
+It was the first time Morales had ever been stopped.